WilliamDWard230/Project2/README.md

 list class using template<typename T> as the data type.
 The pet object will be passed in as the T type object and be pushed to the linked list.

 Attached to our Linked List class will be a variety of functions.
-This class will include sorting algorithims to arrange pet data numorous amounts of ways (ascending order, decending order, ect...).
-This class will also include methods to find certian items in the list and add or remove items in the list.
-There will also be a function to display the items in the list or specfic values of the pets in the list.
+This class will include sorting algorithms to arrange pet data numerous amounts of ways (ascending order, descending order, ect...).
+This class will also include methods to find certain items in the list and add or remove items in the list.
+There will also be a function to display the items in the list or specific values of the pets in the list.

-Our Pet class will include getter methods to get whatever information a user could want to retreive.
-Setter methods will also be included if pet names or other atributes will want to be changed.
+Our Pet class will include getter methods to get whatever information a user could want to retrieve.
+Setter methods will also be included if pet names or other attributes will want to be changed.

 class Pet{                     //data class